FernandoMoreno1/Work-Day-Scheduler/README.md

 # Work Day Scheduler

 ## description
-Plan out your day out with this virtual schedule, after you have created your task.
-The live website will update its self based on whether the task are old or upcoming in different colors.
+Plan out your day out with this virtual schedule.
+The live website will update its self hourly, and will categorize into different sections based on past,present and upcoming.
 Remember to hit save or your tasks will not be saved.

 ## website
 https://fernandomoreno1.github.io/Work-Day-Scheduler/